fanjatiana/fanjatianaPavageau_12_28012022/sport-see/README.md

 Github repository : https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard.git.

-    -Fork the repository
+- Fork the repository
-    -Clone it on your computer.
+- Clone it on your computer.
-    -The yarn command will allow you to install the dependencies.
+- The yarn command will allow you to install the dependencies.
-    -The yarn dev command will allow you to run the micro API.
+- The yarn dev command will allow you to run the micro API.

 ## 2. To launch and use the application